Zero Waste at Bates

 - buy local and organic products when possible including Oakhurst milk as well as fresh and local fish, meat and produce

 - 3 star certified as a green restaurant since 2002.
-Read on:
+Read on at the link below:

 Learn more about Bates College Dining Services